Kriti-Saxena/Netflix-Hulu-Cmpetitive-Analysis-/README.md

-# Netflix Hulu Cmpetitive Analysis
+# Netflix Hulu Competitive Analysis
 This notebook is the backed working of tableau dashboard with competitive analysis of Netflix and it's competitor Hulu

 ### What I learned